-Latest ‘Fortnite: Battle Royale’ Update Revamps Inventory And Audio, New 50 vs 50 Event Inbound
+Latest ‘Fortnite: Battle Royale’ Update Revamps Inventory And Audio, New 50 vs. 50 Event Inbound

 Epic Games continues to churn out meaningful updates for Fortnite: Battle Royale on the PlayStation 4, Xbox One, and PC.
 The 1.10 patch was released early Thursday morning to revamp the multiplayer shooter’s inventory user-interface along with how players hear opponents and traps.
-Additionally, it looks like new game mode and limited time event will be announced during the Game Awards tonight that turns the 100-player free for all into two teams.
+Additionally, it looks like a new game mode and limited time event will be announced during the Game Awards tonight that turns the 100-player free for all into two teams.

 The 1.10 patch is available as an update for Fortnite: Battle Royale across all platforms.
 It is just over a 2 GB download on the PS4 and PC while the Xbox One version is 9 GB.

 It is worth noting upfront that console players have reported issues with control sensitivity following this update.
 This is possibly due to an updated aim assist system that reduces the aim assist on controllers.
-This is meant to make it easier to lead targets when using a Sniper Rifle but Epic Games did announce it is investigating.
+This is meant to make it easier to lead targets when using a Sniper Rifle, but Epic Games did announce it is investigating.

 Inventory UI Overhaul